timvisee/arduino-universal-led-strip-driver/README.md

 Please check the `ArduinoUniversalLedStripDriver.ino` file as usage example.

+### Supported LED strips
+The following LED strip types are currently supported:

+- **LPD8806** based LED strips

+You can easily add support for different LED strip types.
+To do this, create a new adapter and LED strip instance for your specific type.
+Check out the already existing adapters and LED strip instances for more information.

 ### Usage
 This driver allows you to use LED strips very easily.
 However, in order to use it, some steps are required.